 Weekly Compilation of Presidential Documents (Online 1/6/1992-Present)

-Citation help: Turabian is the approved citation format for this course.
-Information on proper Turabian citation is available in the PHC collection or online at OWL.
+Citation help needed?
+For general citation help, try online at OWL.
 However, legal and government documents often require more specific instructions.
 Help in citing legal cases is available HERE.
 Help in citing government documents is available HERE.

 Search by subject: Once you have located one item in the catalog, you may click on the search term within the record to find other items on the same or similar, subjects.